nick-novak/Goals-n-such/etc/goals.md

   -- start blogging

 -- Finish Firebird guitar I have been working on
--- Start working on new guitar build
+-- Start working on new guitar build(tele)
 -- Build new personal site
 -- increase 401K contributions
 -- Get a raise